MFMcNolt/5-day-forecast/README.md

 Overall, the project provided a practical application of web development skills, combining data fetching, dynamic content generation, and user interaction in the context of a weather dashboard.

 ## Installation

+You can visit the live site here: https://mfmcnolt.github.io/5-day-forecast/

 There is no installing neccessary for this project, however, I needed to create an Open Weather account which allowed me access to an API Key that I used in my JavaScript.